-+3223 Lifespan Development
+3223 Lifespan Development

-Prerequisite: Psyc 1113.
+Prerequisite: PSYC 1113.
 Development over the life span, from conception to death, with emphasis on research, theory, and its application in the areas of cognitive, personality, social, and physiological changes.

-+3253 Theories of Personality
+3253 Theories of Personality

-Prerequisite: Psyc 1113.
+Prerequisite: PSYC 1113.
 Study of the major topics, theories, and research in personality psychology.

-+3333 Industrial Psychology
+3333 Industrial Psychology

-Prerequisite: Psyc 1113.
+Prerequisite: PSYC 1113.
 Application of psychological facts and principles of creating the optimum work environment, work schedule, and work procedures; role of behavioral factors in the design and operation of machines and equipment.

-+3513 Psycholog of Learning
+3513 Psychology of Learning

-Prerequisite: Psyc 1113.
+Prerequisite: PSYC 1113.
 Consideration of topics pertaining to behavior change as a function of experience and extending from relatively simple learning processes, such as classical and instrumental conditioning, to the relatively complex, such as verbal learning and concept identification.

-+3613 Statistics
+3613 Statistics

-Prerequisite: Six hours of psychology required; nine hours recommended.
+Prerequisite: MATH 1513, 1473, or 1715.
 Experimental investigation of group behavior.
 Emphasis on emotions, drives and personality traits in the adjustment of individuals to the demands of modern society.

-+3743 Social Psychology
+3743 Social Psychology

-Prerequisite: Six hours of psychology required; nine hours recommended.
+Prerequisite: PSYC 1113.
 Experimental investigation of group behavior.
 Emphasis on emotions, drives, and personality traits in the adjustment of individuals to the demands of modern society.

-+3913 Experimental Psychology
+3913 Experimental Psychology

-Prerequisite: Six hours of psychology including Psyc 3613.
+Prerequisite: PSYC 1113 and PSYC 3613.
 Problems, methods, and applications of experimental psychology.

-+3990 Special Topics in Psychology
+3990 Special Topics in Psychology